 It might seem an obvious question to you, whenever you attend an interview.
 The interviewer always has his own expected answers to this question.
 Most of the candidates do overlook the question, but this is the only question which helps the candidate to exactly convey the capabilities and potential present in you.
 This is the only time the interviewer asks you whether you fit for the job.
 Rest of the interview process is all about direct answers to direct questions.

 The interviewer is just intended to know about your professional work-out that makes you the best candidate for this position.
-You may use any real life example if it is related to your answer.
-Giving the experiences in the past would make your description much reliable.
-Don’t just tell you have worked on few projects.
+You may use any real-life example if it is related to your answer.
+Giving experiences in the past would make your description much reliable.
+Don’t just tell you have worked on a few projects.
 Include a line describing the experience you have gained working in that project.
-Give explanation about your experience and background.
-Just remember that you do not have to tell each detail about yourself, rather you just have to highlight your best.
+Give an explanation about your experience and background.
+Just remember that you don’t have to tell each detail about yourself, rather you just have to highlight your best.